Social, Behavioral and Population Sciences (SBPS)

 This course examines maternal and child health policy and programs in the U.S. with a focus on the history, organization, delivery, and financing of maternal and child health, and related public health and social services at the national, state, and local levels.
 The course emphasizes the evolving Maternal and Child Health (MCH) -Title V Block Grant program legislative mandates and federal policies; the national, state, and local structures and roles in delivering MCH services; and how MCH fits into the overall U.S. public and private health systems.

-SBPS 6500 Violence as a PH Problem (3)
+SBPS 6500 Violence as a Public Health Problem (3)

-This course is designed to give an overview of the problem of violence as viewed from a public health perspective.
+This introductory elective course is designed to give an overview of the problem of violence as viewed from a public health perspective.
 We will look at the epidemiology of violence (scope, causes, risk factors, and consequences) alongside public health approaches to the problem.
 The course aims to balance a review of the problem with ideas and evidence for solutions.
-Local academic and community leaders in the field will lend their expertise to help students understand and address violence as a public health problem.
-Students will have opportunities to build skills through violence prevention training, critical analysis of media and film, and final course projects analyzing major violence-related topics
+Local academic and community members in the field will lend their expertise to help students understand and address violence as a public health problem.
+Students will have opportunities to build skills through violence prevention training, critical analysis of media and film, and final course projects analyzing major violence-related topics.

 SBPS 6510 Essential Issues in Maternal and Child Health (3)

-SBPS 6610 Local Food Systems & Nutrition (2)
+SBPS 6610 Local Food Systems & Nutrition (3)

 This course examines community influences on food habits, dietary behaviors, and nutritional outcomes.
 Socioeconomic and racial/ethnic inequities in access to healthy food are described as are cultural influences on food choice.
 Examples of applied interventions to address nutrition problems are examined throughout the local food system.
 New Orleans, with its rich culinary history and active engagement in food and nutrition programming serves as the backdrop for the study of these issues.
 The course includes field visits to local community organizations working on food and nutrition programming.